 - Be a graduate of an approved high school or have obtained a high school equivalency diploma or its equivalent;

 The pre-freshmen summer program is mandatory of all incoming freshmen students.
-It takes place in Summer II before their first semester in the program.
+It takes place during the summer before their first semester at Vaughn College.
 The program serves to academically and socially orient incoming students.
 For this pre-freshmen summer program, students are provided all textbooks, and tuition is fully covered.

 The HEOP program has limited opportunities for accepting transfer students from another New York State based education opportunity program, specifically EOP, SEEK, College Discovery, or another institution’s HEOP.
 Transfers are at the discretion of the College based on current enrollment and other factors.
 Inquiries should be directed to the HEOP Assistant Director, Ms. Lauren Cajade, at or by phone, (718) 429-6600, ext.
 160.